scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 * Need to fetch and bundle multiple library versions when only one is actually used
 * Unexpected runtime behavior if the order of class files changes

-Therefore, when resolving JARs to use for compilation and packaging, most build tools will pick only one version of each library and **evict** the rest.
+Therefore, build tools like SBT and Gradle will pick one version and **evict** the rest when resolving JARs to use for compilation and packaging.
+By default they pick the latest version of each library, but it is possible to specify another version if required.

 ### Source Compatibility
 Two library versions are **Source Compatible** with each other if switching one for the other does not incur any compile errors or unintended behavioral changes (semantic errors).